-LOCKING WITH POWER DOOR LOCK SWITCH (if so equipped)
+Driver's sideLOCKING WITH POWER DOOR LOCK SWITCH

-To lock all the doors without a key, push the door lock switch (driver's or front passenger's side) to the lock position 1.
+To lock all the doors without a key, push the door lock switch (driver or front passenger side), to the lock position 1, then close the door.
 When locking the door this way, be certain not to leave the key inside the vehicle.

-To unlock all the doors without a key, push the door lock switch (driver's or front passenger's side) to the unlock position (2).
+To unlock all the doors without a key, push the door lock switch (driver or front passenger side) to the unlock position 2.